jshprintz/Haiku-For-You/README.md

 ---

 #### Future Improvements
-- Connect to Mirriam-Webster API to count syllables in posts.
+- Connect to Merriam-Webster API to count syllables in posts.
 - Comments in the details page.
 - Mobile optimization.